Culture and Methods of Lighting Design

 Keywords:

-light, lighting, lighting desig, light history, lighting standard, light pollution, color, visual perception, sustainability, design method, culture, science, entertainment, CAD, BIM, IT
+light, lighting, lighting desig, light history, lighting standard, light pollution, color, visual perception, sustainability, design method, culture, science, entertainment, CAD, BIM, ITSynopsis

 Lighting Design is a technical and creative activity influenced by cultural, perceptual, technological, communicative, methodological, and economic aspects.
 It is multidisciplinary.
 The need to manage a medium as intangible as light presents technological and methodological difficulties in developing projects.
 Today's lighting project requires operators capable of effectively connecting the perceptive, technical, economic, and socio-cultural dimensions and of starting from here to propose new design syntheses.
 In this context, the most relevant changes are to be found in methodological and technological innovations, represented by international standards, new light sources, and innovative tools that information technology (IT) and the Internet have made available to support the process of lighting design.
 Until the advent of LEDs, the way of designing lighting evolved slowly over a century, hand in hand with the development of technological innovation typical of the electromechanical industry.
 In recent years, however, companies in the lighting industry have been busy metabolizing the new lighting technology represented by LEDs, which have almost replaced other artificial light sources.
 LEDs are photoelectronic components and lighting companies, accustomed for decades to working in the electromechanical sector, had to quickly acquire skills in the electronics sector and adapt to the rapid development of products in the electronics sector.